melbournebioinformatics/MelBioInf_docs/docs/tutorials/seurat-go/seurat-go.md

 ### Convert gene symbols to Entrez IDs

-Gene symbols is very useful, it can easily understand by human.
-But it is not unique, so we need to convert them to Entrez IDs for gene ontology analysis.
+Gene symbols are useful, because they can be easily understand by humans.
+But gene symbols are not unique, so we need to convert them to Entrez IDs for gene ontology analysis.

 ```r